ezrealenoch/OGhidra/README.md

 # Ollama-GhidraMCP Bridge

 A Python application that bridges locally hosted AI models (via Ollama) with GhidraMCP for AI-assisted reverse engineering tasks within Ghidra.
-(Authors Note: LOL I asked it to be agentic and it worked.
+(Working on agentic loop.
 Currently using cogito:32b, its very brief and not wordy so its good at running tools)
 ![Screenshot 2025-04-14 155639](https://github.com/user-attachments/assets/f8fb0fb1-6a9c-4097-8e3e-00d87d2d96f4)